 Syndrome of inappropriate antidiuretic hormone secretion (SIADH) is an endocrine disorder caused by increased ADH secretion in the pituitary gland (e.g., due to infection, drugs), ectopic production of ADH (e.g., small cell lung carcinoma), or enhanced stimulation of ADH in the kidneys as a result of a gene mutation.
-Hyponatremia develops as a result of increased water retention in the kidneys (not due to sodium deficiency) and systemic fluid overload.
+Hyponatremia develops as a result of increased water retention by the kidneys (not due to sodium deficiency) and systemic fluid overload.
 SIADH is usually asymptomatic and hyponatremia is often an incidental finding in laboratory results.
 In mild cases, symptoms include loss of appetite and nausea; in severe cases, seizures and altered consciousness can occur.
-Treatment depends on the severity of the disease and includes fluid restriction (asymptomatic patients) to hypertonic saline administration (severe cases).
+Treatment depends on the severity of the disease and ranges from fluid restriction (asymptomatic patients) to hypertonic saline administration (severe cases).

-- Neurosurgery; (especially: transsphenoidal pituitary surgery)
+- Following neurosurgery (e.g., transsphenoidal pituitary surgery)

 - ↑ ADH secretion → receptor-mediated signaling cascade in the distal convoluted tubules and the collecting ducts of the kidneys → build-up of additional water canals (aquaporin-2) in the luminal cell membrane